Cyvhee/SemEval2018-Task3/README.md

 This is the Github repository for SemEval-2018 Task 3.

 #### Disclaimer ####
-Please note that the data are exclusively reserved to the participants of SemEval-2018 Task 3 and are hence not to be used freely until the shared task has finished (summer 2018).
-Until then, interested people can create their own irony datasets using our fine-grained annotation scheme as explained in <a href="https://biblio.ugent.be/publication/8531569" target="_blank">Van Hee, 2017</a>.
+Please note that the data are exclusively reserved for the participants of SemEval-2018 Task 3 and are not to be used freely until the shared task has finished (summer 2018).
+Until then, interested people can, however, create their own irony datasets using our fine-grained annotation scheme as detailed in <a href="https://biblio.ugent.be/publication/8531569" target="_blank">Van Hee, 2017</a>.

 The following **datasets and scripts** will be distributed throughout the competition:
 * Trial data & evaluation script (21/08/2017)